 - appropriate consultation on significant changes to the Society’s services or policies

-- listening and responding to the views of members, clients and the public, and others with an interest in the Society’s work and the profession of Counselling.
+- listening and responding to the views of members, clients and the public, and others with an interest in the Society’s work and the profession of Hypnotherapy.

 - handling complaints constructively, impartially and effectively

 - considering the Society’s responsibilities to the wider community, e.g. its environmental impact

 Underlying each of the above principles is the additional principle of equality – that of ensuring equality, diversity and equality of treatment for all sections of the community.

 The Society also recognises the importance of public safety as a fundamental Principle.